MGray2/MicahSoft_Word/README.md

 ## Installation

-> Once you clone this project, you may need to compile the program if you cannot used the already compiled _msword.exe_ object.
-I have used both clang and gcc during development of MicahSoft Word.
+> Once you clone this project, you may need to compile the program if you cannot use the already compiled _msword.exe_ object.
+I used gcc 6.3.0 during development of MicahSoft Word.

 > To compile with gcc use this command:
-> `gcc -o msword main.c include/actor.c include/menu.c include/tools.c`
+> `gcc program/*.c -o msword`

-> For clang it should be:
-> `clang -o msword main.c include/actor.c include/menu.c include/tools.c`

 > The "msword" after the -o argument can be whatever you want to name the program, but for this example when the compiled object is created you simply need to navigate to the project folder and type in `./msword.exe` or `./msword` to run the project